TascoGitGud/Bicycle-Manufacturer-Performance-Analysis-Using-SQL/README.md

 **💡 Observations:**

-As of 2014, there are **224 pending purchase orders** totaling **~$9.27M** in undelivered spend.
-This represents a significant block of committed cash flow that has not yet been fulfilled - the procurement team should prioritize supplier follow-up to prevent downstream production delays.
+In 2014, there are 224 orders waiting to be delivered worth about $9.27M.
+This is a lot of money sitting in pending orders.

+The store should check with suppliers to make sure these orders arrive on time, so production and sales don't get delayed.

 ---